-&lt;sup>28 The present Lord Denman, who spent this Long Vacation in town, watching the routine of administrative business that passed in vacation through the Attorney-General's chambers, greatly to the relief and accommodation of his father.
+&lt;sup>1 The present Lord Denman, who spent this Long Vacation in town, watching the routine of administrative business that passed in vacation through the Attorney-General's chambers, greatly to the relief and accomodation of his father.

-You will be glad to hear that a cautious examination of the votes at Nottingham secures to the present members [himself and General Fergusson] a majority of at least 800 at the approaching election; most likely no opposition will be attempted.
+of the votes at Nottingham secures to the present members [himself and General Fergusson] a majority of at least 800 at the approaching election; 'most likely no opposition will be attempted.

-I hope to be in London on the evening of the 19th.
+"I hope to be in London on the evening of the 19th.
 Shadwell is coming here for three days before that, and we shall go up to town together.
-Give our united kindest love to my sister, William, 25 and all.
+Give our united kindest love to my sister, William, and all.

-Your truly affectionate Son.
+"Your truly affectionate Son."

 In his recently cited letters to Merivale, mention, it will have been seen, has been made of an invitation from the gentlemen of his native county to come forward as their representative at the general election which was to follow on the dissolution rendered necessary by the passing of the Reform Act.
-In a previous letter to his daughter Fanny, written in the early part of August, he had said in reference to this invitation, 'I may be compelled by circumstances to accept the compliment.
-I acknowledge it to be one of a most flattering nature, coming as it does spontaneously from my neighbours, without any other effort on my part than attempting to discourage it.'
+In a previous letter to his daughter Fanny, written in the early part of August, he had said in reference to this invitation, "I may be compelled by circumstances to accept the compliment.
+I acknowledge it to be one of a most flattering nature, coming as it does spontaneously from my neighbors, without any other effort on my part than attempting to discourage it."